Axel3246/Smart-TrafficAgent-TEC/README.md

 ### Step Two: Starting The Python Server

-1. Once you've done <strong> step one<strong>, go to `tc2008B_server.py` and click run.
+1. Once you've done <strong> step one</strong>, go to `tc2008B_server.py` and click run.
 This step is taking in consideration that the user has already established their free localhost port in the file.

 2. Now the server is running and it's actively listening for Unity's POST request.